JDASoftwareGroup/jdatech.github.io/_posts/2024-01-23-ensuring-code-quality-a-guide-to-dynamic-git-hub-pull-request-gates.markdown

 In the branch protection rules of the main branch, configuring the required status checks for a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) is crucial.
-Standard checks, such as linting, unit tests, and code coverage, are typically required for all pull requests.
+Standard checks, such as linting, unit tests, and code coverage, should be typically required for all pull requests.

 This is a workflow example to check the source code changes of an application.
 The tests are executed in job `test` after the application got built and deployed.